allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Hypothesis testing: physical resources are underutilized

-In our initial configuration we used following type of worker machines:
+In our initial configuration we used the following type of worker machines:

 - Machine type: n2-standard-4 (4 vCPU, 16 GB of memory)
 - Disk size: 100 GB